HetalBhatade/postgresql-administration/03-configuration-files/commands.md

 # PostgreSQL Configuration File Commands

-This document contains the practical SQL queries and Linux commands used to explore PostgreSQL configuration files, verify their locations, inspect their contents, modify configuration parameters, and validate authentication configuration.
+This document contains the SQL queries and Linux commands used to explore PostgreSQL configuration files, inspect their contents, modify configuration parameters, and verify configuration changes.

 ---

-# Step 1 - View PostgreSQL Configuration Files
+# Step 1 - View PostgreSQL Configuration File Locations

+## Purpose

+Display the location of the PostgreSQL configuration files.

 ## Commands